binxio/aws-ssm-copy/README.md

---target-path NAME     to copy the parameters to --key-id ID            to use for parameter values in the destination --clear-key-id, -C     clear the kms key id associated with the parameter
+--target-path NAME     to copy the parameters to --key-id ID            to use for parameter values in the destination --clear-key-id, -C     clear the kms key id associated with the parameter --with-tags, -W        copy the tags too, existing tags will be removed
 ```